-People often get confused between a solar cell and solar panel or solar module.
+People often get confused between a solar cell and a solar panel or solar module.
 To understand this difference we must first understand the solar chain in brief.
-Basically the solar module is a final product.
-It consists of various components apart from the active solar portion, such as glass, frame, encapsulant, junction box, backsheet, etc. The first step for making the active solar portion is the crystalline ingot.
+Basically, the solar module is a final product.
+It consists of various components apart from the active solar portion, such as glass, frame, encapsulant, junction box, back sheet, etc. The first step for making the active solar portion is the crystalline ingot.
 This ingot is of 2 types depending on the choice of solar panel to be made.
 For

-For example in case of a monocrystalline solar panel the ingot is a mono-crystalline silicon drawn usually by the Siemens technology.
+For example, in case of a monocrystalline solar panel, the ingot is a mono-crystalline silicon drawn usually by Siemens technology.

-Given below are few images for a better understanding;-
+Given below are a few images for a better understanding;-

 The topmost layer facing the sun is a solar toughened glass specially made for solar module manufacturing.

-This solar panel (image below) is basically a product which can be used in a variety of solar systems to be able to reap the benefits of solar energy!
+This solar panel (image below) is basically a product that can be used in a variety of solar systems to be able to reap the benefits of solar energy!